IepIweidieng/TJAPlayer3/tja.md

 * The visual beat duration offset of a negative delay is calculated from *unspecified* BPMs.
   * In TaikoJiro 1: The BPM the until last measure division (?) or the BPM at the time of the destination of the delay (?) is used.
   * In TJAPlayer2 for PC: The currently defined BPM is used.
-* In TaikoJiro 1: A positive delay is moved to the timing of the next `#BPMCHANGE` if its stop would end at-or-after that `#BPMCHANGE`, and to the further next `#BPMCHANGE` and on if still so after moving.
+* In TaikoJiro 1: A positive delay is moved to the timing of the 1st next `#BPMCHANGE` if its stop would end at-or-after the 1st next `#BPMCHANGE`, and is moved to the timing of the 2nd next `#BPMCHANGE` if its stop would end at-or-after the 2nd next `#BPMCHANGE` after move, and so on.

 ### Judgement Order